therenSilverstorm/GameServer/README.md

 # WebSocket Test
-To test the WebSocket communication, you can use any WebSocket client (e.g., Postman, browser dev tools).
+To test the WebSocket communication, you can use any WebSocket client (e.g., Postman, Insomnia, browser dev tools).
 The WebSocket endpoint is:

 ```ws://localhost:5000/ws```